 Of course this could only either be a good thing, or a very bad one.

 Hoping for the former but not wanting to let her guard down at the same time, Sea Salt poked the second girl lightly and indicated to follow her to the ladder with her head.
 Unfortunately, good luck was not on their side as a rather unusual cold chill swept through the air and a white wisp of smoke flew through the two girls sending their bodies the shivers.
 The wisp turned into the monster and for the first time the two managed to get a good look at it.
-With its ferocious breathing and rattling chains across its neck, a beast similar to that of rhino stumped forward, the only difference that made it unique from a rhino was its rather piercing yellow eyes as well as the symbol on its forehead.
-Both had read up on the enemies that stalk the streets of Radiant Garden, it was common knowledge to know it for the citizens of the town never knew when they would come face to face with them.
-They were of course the Heartless and the Nobodies, each one identified uniquely by their respective symbols.
-Some people even knew about the further types of Heartless such as the pureblood and the artificial ones created by the ex-leader of Radiant Garden, Ansem.
-However, the symbol that was on this rhino's forehead, looked nothing like either a Heartless or a Nobody.
+With its ferocious breathing and rattling chains across its neck, a beast similar to that of rhino stumped forward, the only difference that made it unique from a rhino was its rather piercing yellow eyes as well as a strange symbol on its forehead.

 Before either of the girls could study the emblem in detail, an incredible force came into contact with 'Sea Salt' knocking her off her feet and sending her flying.
 Whatever this thing was, it was fast.
 The second girl called out her name.
 How did this even happen?
 Looking at the size of the monster in front of her, it should have been impossible for it to have followed them and yet it did unless...The white wisp.

-"What are you doing?"
-She yelled back at the brunette haired girl who was desperately trying to cling on for dear life.
-At one point she contemplated jumping off the ladder and pulling her friend of the rhino however it would pretty much be suicide at this height.
+"What are you doing?" she yelled back at the brunette haired girl who was desperately trying to cling on for dear life.
+At one point she contemplated jumping off the ladder and pulling her friend of the rhino however it would have pretty much been suicidal to do so at this height.

 At that moment, she heard an ear-piercing, chilling scream.
 A girl's scream!
 The next thing she heard was an explosion from nearby.
 'Sea Salt' opened her eyes to find the rhino moaning in pain and beside it, her friend, laying on the ground next to her barely conscious with a weapon lying next to her.
 Some sort of key though it was rather big to be considered one you would use to open something.